cideM/blog/content/blog/unliftio/index.md

   }
 ```

-You can pretty much ignore the newtype for the purposes of understanding how the library works, since it's purely an implementation detail.
+If you're as baffled by [impredicative types](https://wiki.haskell.org/Impredicative_types) as I was, feel free to peruse the link.
+Or don't, because it's not necessary to understand how `unliftio` works.
+You can actually ignore the newtype wrapper entirely, for the purposes of understanding how the library works, since it's purely an implementation detail.

 To make it easier to follow along, I created [a gist](https://gist.github.com/cideM/aa69df23cf8cb50295ed629f2432d6a6) with a Haskell script that you can simply save somewhere and then load into `ghci`.
 Note that I'm not importing `unliftio`, instead I simply copy & pasted the minimal, relevant bits from the source code.